uc-cdis/gen3.org/content/resources/user/gen3-client.md

 So, by adding the directory containing the gen3-client program to your PATH variable, you can run it from any working directory without specifying the "full path" of the program.
 Simply enter the command `gen3-client`, and you will run the program.

-> __Note:__ In the case that you haven't properly added the client to your path, the program can still be executed with the following command: `/full/path/to/executable/gen3-client <options>`.
-If you are working in the directory containing the executable, then `path/to/executable` is simply `./`.
+> __Note:__ In the case that you haven't properly added the client to your path, the program can still be executed from any directory with the following command: `/full/path/to/executable/gen3-client <options>`.
+If you are working in the directory containing the executable, then `/full/path/to/executable` is simply `./`.
 So the command from the executable's directory would be `./gen3-client`.

 #### Sending Parameters to Programs on Command-line